• Skip to main content

 What is Sous Vide?

 Developed in France in the 1970s, sous vide is a culinary technique in which food is vacuum-sealed and cooked in a water bath at a consistent low temperature for an extended period of time.
-Ideal for families with busy schedules and health-conscious lifestyles, sous vide cooking delivers easy meal solutions that make dinnertime virtually foolproof.
+Ideal for families with busy schedules, sous vide cooking delivers easy meal solutions that make dinnertime virtually foolproof.

 It’s as easy as 1, 2, 3: just season and vacuum seal your food; slip it into your sous vide cooker; set it and forget it.
 That’s it.
 And when you’re ready, serve up perfection.